40+ Colorado Elopement & Micro-Wedding Spots

 Cost: $10 Entrance fee

-Permits & Reservations: Seasonal timed entry required, and special use permit required for groups of 8-12 people
+Permits & reservations: Seasonal timed entry required, and special use permit required for groups of 8-12 people

 Accessibility: Open year-round.

-Permits & Reservations: You must notify Estes Valley Recreation & Park District of your event, and a special use permit is required for groups of 5 or more.
+Permits & reservations: You must notify Estes Valley Recreation & Park District of your event, and a special use permit is required for groups of 5 or more.

-As an Estes Park local, this is unquestionably one of my very places in all of Colorado!
-Incredible mountain views, an incredible variety in landscapes within a short distance.
-Hike, or even road trip from scenic location to scenic locations and find yourself in absolute awe the entire time.
+Why couples love it: Incredible mountain views and a huge variety in landscapes within a short distance.
+Hike, or even roadtrip from scenic location to scenic locations and find yourself in absolute awe the entire time.
 RMNP does require a permit for any sort of vow reading or ceremony which must be held at a designated ceremony site, but you can hike or wander around for couples photos before or after!
+Check out my Rocky Mountain National Park Wedding Guide and learn everything you need to know to get married in this iconic Colorado wedding location.

 Accessibility: Open year-round with wheelchair accessible ceremony site options.